What does it cost to hire a ghostwriter?

 By- Michael McKown

 Pricing for hiring a ghostwriter ranges from extremely expensive to dirt cheap.
 We are a mid-priced service.
-Writers upon whom fortune has smiled (e.g., they made the best-seller list) will capitalize on the bragging right so conferred and will command a higher price.
-If you’re seeking a best-selling author to ghostwrite your book, expect that sticker shock.
+Writers upon whom fortune has smiled (e.g., they made the best-seller list) will capitalize on the bragging rights so conferred and will command a higher price.
+If you’re seeking a best-selling author to ghostwrite your book, expect to be shocked.
+And possibly outraged.

 It’s the same with screenwriters who have written hit movies, or upon whom producers depend for original scripts, adaptations from books, and/or rewrites and script doctoring.
 The fee for whatever time they have to spend on your project will be immense.